 Understanding Test Aftermath

 Ask how long does acid stay in your system?
 LSD exits the bloodstream quickly and completes elimination within 24 hours.
 Yet lab tests can detect traces in urine 2–4 days later.
 If you have a drug test, plan accordingly.
+Whether the dose came on blotter paper, a liquid drop, or a gel tab, standard drug screens are looking for LSD itself and its breakdown products, so detection timelines are similar across these forms.

 Long-Term Wellness: Timing the Next Dose